coping-with-COVID/coping-with-COVID.github.io/index.md

 ## User Guide
-This section provided the guideline to show how to use our features in website
+This section provides guidelines on how to use the features in our website

 ### Landing page